YES SDK

 async function onLevelComplete(levelScore) {

-gameState.score += levelScore;
+score += levelScore;

-// Submit score to leaderboard
+// Submit score (fire and forget)

 }

-// Rewarded ad for extra coins
+// Rewarded ad for extra lives

-async function watchAdForCoins() {
+async function watchAdForLife() {

 const result = await yes.showRewardedAd();